Actions

 • Extra-life - Adds an extra life to the total number of lives.
 The item is the drawing of the character's head.
 (200 points)

 • Blank container - Takes the place of any collected extra life after dying.
-Has no effect, but can still be the target of a homing attack or lock-on.
+Has no effect, but can still be the target of a Homing Attack or lock-on.
 (0 points)

 • Health - Fully restores the health bar of the walkers (Tails and Dr. Eggman stages only).
 (200 points)